See Painters.

-On 30th June 1891 Stanley Spencer was born at Cookham, Berkshire.
-He was the eighth surviving child of William Spencer and Anna Caroline Slack.
+On 30th June 1891 Stanley Spencer was born to William Spencer [aged 46] and Anna Caroline Slack [aged 40] at Cookham, Berkshire.
+He was their eighth surviving child.

 From 1908 to 1912 Stanley Spencer [aged 16] studied at the Slade School of Art under Henry Tonks.
 So attached to Cookham most days he would take the train back home in time for tea.
 It even became his nickname.